-"Did you know that at the celebrated Salem, Massachusetts, witch trials in 1692, both women and men were put to death?
-And, of course, a male witch is called a wizard.
+"Did you know that at the celebrated Salem witch trials in 1692, both women and men were put to death?
+And a male witch was called a wizard.
 This wizard stuff was risky business!
 Fortunately, times have changed, but it is curious how the two words have evolved-to be a witch today is still not considered positive by most people, but to be a wizard, or even a whiz-that is all very good."